aholmes/gitpitch_async-await-csharp/PITCHME.md

 +++
 #### Understanding async/await
 - always `ConfigureAwait` false in your library code
-- Don't rely on context capturing in you need it (e.g. global HttpContext)
+- Don't rely on context capturing if you need it (e.g. global HttpContext)
 	- Use a wrapper class!

 +++